t3-oss/create-t3-app/www/src/pages/en/usage/prisma.md

 ## Seeding your Database

 [Seeding your database](https://www.prisma.io/docs/guides/database/seed-database) is a great way to quickly populate your database with test data to help you get started.
-In order to setup seeding, you will need to create a `seed.ts` file in the `/prisma` directory, and then add a `seed` script to your `package.json` file.
-You'll also need some TypeScript runner that can execute the seed-script.
+In order to set up seeding, you will need to create a `seed.ts` file in the `/prisma` directory, and then add a `seed` script to your `package.json` file.
+You'll also need a TypeScript runner that can execute the seed script.
 We recommend [tsx](https://github.com/esbuild-kit/tsx), which is a very performant TypeScript runner that uses esbuild and doesn't require any ESM configuration, but `ts-node` or other runners will work as well.

 ```jsonc:package.json
 {